automl/pynisher/README.md

 as intended as the process will continue to run.
 Seems fixable though.
 2. Mac doesn't seem to allow for limiting a processes memory.
 No workaround has been found including trying `launchctl` which seems global and ignores memory limiting.
 Possibly `ulimit` could work but needs to be tested.
+Using `setrlimit(RLIMIT_AS, (soft, hard))` does nothing and will either fail explicitly or silently, hence we advertise it is not supported.
+However, passing a memory limit on mac is still possible but may not do anything useful or even raise an error.
 3. Limiting memory on Windows is done with the library `pywin32`.
 There seems to be installation issues when inside a conda environment with `Python 3.8` and `Python 3.9`, using `pip install`.
 The workaround is to instead install `pywin32` with `pip uninstall pywin32; conda install pywin32`.